grassroot-software/grassroot_curriculum/javascript/finishing_up_with_javascript/conclusion.md

 ### The end of the JavaScript course!
 Completing the JavaScript course is a major milestone!
 Congratulations!

 At this point, you can create phenomenal and dynamic frontends.
-These will integrate with the back-ends The Odin Project teaches, Ruby on Rails or Node JS, plus any back-end technologies under the right circumstances!
+These will integrate with the back-ends The Grassroot Project teaches, Ruby on Rails or Node JS, plus any back-end technologies under the right circumstances!
 After all, you've spent time working with APIs from the front-end already!

 However, there is still more to go.
 If you're following the Ruby on Rails path, there is one more section, Getting Hired, with excellent content on finding a developer job.
 As you continue forward, keep an attitude of learning through building great software and always exploring more on your own.
 It will carry you far.